-Hemp Vs Tobacco: The Basics
+Hemp Plant Vs Tobacco: The Basics

-Hemp: History, Uses, And Legality
+Hemp Plant: History, Uses, And Legality

 Having covered the basic differences between hemp vs tobacco, it’s time to take a closer look at each.
 Starting with hemp, there are many things to know about its history, uses, and legality.

-Natives used tobacco to smoke to clear their breathing.
-Burning torches of the plant were also used for disinfection purposes or warding off illness.
-A snuff was perhaps used as an anesthetic.
+Natives used tobacco smoke to clear their breathing.
+Burning torches of the plant also helped with disinfection or warding off illness.
+Snuff became an anesthetic.
 Native Americans were even known to mix tobacco with chalk or lime to make toothpaste.

 Modern tobacco use revolves around sniffing, chewing, and smoking.
 Smoking is popular with cigars and cigarettes, whereas chewing products include dip and snuff.

-As of December 2019, a new amendment to the Federal, Food, Drug, and Cosmetic Act raised that minimum age up to 21 for all Americans.
+As of December 2019, a new amendment to the Federal, Food, Drug, and Cosmetic Act raised that age to 21 for all Americans.
 This applies to any retail establishment without exception.